Jophish/javascript-api/EXAMPLES.md

 }
 ```

-We provide with a TrafficType class for you tu use under `SplitAPI.entities.TrafficType`. _Remember that classes are instantiated using the new keyword._
+We provide a TrafficType class under `SplitAPI.entities.TrafficType`. _Remember that classes are instantiated using the new keyword._

 * An example of TrafficType instantiation:
 ```JavaScript